Single Storey Extension - Simple Guide

 Feature Window

-if you have a little more space then creating a feature window doesn't add much to your single storey extension cost.
+If you have a little more space then creating a feature window doesn't add much to your single storey extension cost.
 You can even add a window site, so you can enjoy the views out to your garden when you wish.

-Going Ahead With a Storey Extension
+Going Ahead with a Storey Extension

 The Proficiency specialist team is able to work with you so we have a clear understanding of what is important to you.
 We will give you ideas and suggestions on best layouts in accordance with your briefing and by working with our design team, we will cover the needs of natural and artificial lighting, heating and utilities that may require the existing electrical and heating systems be upgraded to provide for the new space.